Kashmir: Families of ex-militants seek return to Pakistan | DW | 02.04.2021

 Javaid is among the Pakistani women who went to India-administered Kashmir long before the rehabilitation policy was introduced.

 In 2007, when her husband's mother became ill, they decided to travel to Kashmir for a month.
-Upon reaching her husband's village, her in-laws insisted them to stay there.
+Upon reaching her husband's village, her in-laws insisted they stay there.

 "I have four children and they have no future here," she added.